 4. Damaged fallopian tube.

-- Pelvic inflammatory disease, an infection of the uterus and fallopian tubes due to chlamydia, gonorrhea or other sexually transmitted infections
+- Pelvic inflammatory disease, which is an infection of the uterus and fallopian tubes due to chlamydia, gonorrhea or other sexually transmitted infections

 - Previous surgery in the abdomen or pelvis, including surgery for ectopic pregnancy, in which a fertilized egg implants and develops in a fallopian tube instead of the uterus